 I think it is important you genuinely go into the exercise wanting to help your employee be successful.
 To do otherwise is disingenuous.
 But, you should also recognize failure is a possible outcome as well.

 One of the best pieces of advice I got regarding employee performance was when I was a Brand Manager.
-I had an Assistant Brand Manager who was doing good work, but not great work.
+I had an Assistant Brand Manager who was doing good work who with the help of proper tools generate leads automatically.
 The ABM was not keeping up with the skill development of his peers and Management was questioning the ABM’s potential.
 I was struggling with the idea of giving negative feedback to an employee that was doing a good job.
 My Marketing Director pointed out if I didn’t aggressively work with the ABM to accelerate skill development, I would be deadening his career rather than allowing the ABM to reach full potential either with our company or another (if he failed to achieve).
 It was the kind of feedback that got me to reframe my thinking and view the tough performance conversation as in the employee’s personal best interest.

 Since failure is a possible outcome (for the ABM I mentioned above it actually was the outcome), it is important you go the extra mile to be clear in your communication and to document the discussions.
 Priorities and expectations shift constantly in business.
 But, in this case you need to lock in what good performance looks like.
 We would create a specific work plan that documented who, what, when and how success was going to be measured on each project we agreed to.
 The measures were quantitative rather than subjective (e.g. delivery of an outcome by a specific date, feedback scores from team members above a pre-determined level, budget amount not to be exceeded, etc.).
 Subjectivity becomes an achilles heel if the employee fails to perform up to expectation and termination becomes necessary.
 The more objective you can make the exercise the fairer it is for both you and the employee.
 And, the higher the probability the employee will be successful.
 One word of additional advice is to run the workplace and success measures by your manager before discussing with your employee.
 You and your manager must be on the same page.
 Otherwise, if the employee meets your expectations but fails to meet your managers you will be caught in a sticky situation.